tallakt/modbus-cli/README.markdown

 Quick Start
 -----------

-Lets start by reading five words from our device startig from address %MW100.
+Let's start by reading five words from our device starting from address %MW100.

     $ modbus read 192.168.0.1 %MW100 5